camwebb/akflora/pages_md/blog2.md

 % Names, names, names!

+# Names, names, names!

+_(In which I discuss issues with matching taxonomic names in different databases, and compare the universe of online name resources.)_

-Taxonomic names are, among other things, the identifiers, or labels, that traditionally link together data in different information resources; for example, from the publication that contains the original description of a species... to an ecological record of the species that occur at a site.
+Taxonomic names are, among other things, the identifiers, or labels, that traditionally link together data in different information resources; for example, from the publication that contains the original description of a species... to an ecological record of that species occurring at a site.
 Being vital informatics links, names have been called “[key to the big new biology](https://doi.org/10.1016/j.tree.2010.09.004)” and a wide array of online resources offer information structured